abhiwand/atk/doc/source/ds_dflw.rst

     # Gives you something like this:
     [[12.3, 500], [195.123, 183954], [12.3, 500]]

-Here, we see a list of lists of data from *myframe*, containing 10 lists.
-Each list has the data from a row in the frame accessed by *my_frame*, beginning at row 200.

 .. note::
-    The sequence of the data is NOT guaranteed to match the sequence of the input file.
+    The row sequence of the data is NOT guaranteed to match the sequence of the input file.
-    This command might or might not return the same data you would see in lines 201 through 210 of the input file.

 .. only:: html